Skip to main content Skip to accessibility

 Environmental research

-An investigation into PFAS levels in private water supplies in Jersey began in December 2018.
-The initial findings and advice for those with private water supplies were presented at public meetings.
+In December 2018 we began an investigation into PFAS levels in private water supplies in Jersey.
+We presented the initial findings and advice for those with private water supplies at public meetings.

 A number of recommendations in the Interim Reports focus on understanding the position, movement, future risk and options for clean up of two PFAS plumes in St Ouen's Bay and Pont Marquet areas of Jersey.